Back to guides

 Form authentication start scan

-The selectors and ID above are just an example.
+The selectors and IDs above are just examples.
 They can vary according to the structure of the page.
-Use your browser’s inspect tool to obtain the information, or consult with a developer.
+Use your browser’s inspect tool to obtain the information or consult with a developer.

 Scenario Authentication

-Scenario Authentication is used when the authentication system has a specific scenario, e.g., Authentication requires multiple steps or Authentication requires more than username/email and password.
+Scenario Authentication is used when the authentication system has a specific scenario, e.g., Authentication requires multiple steps or Authentication requires more than just a username/email and password.

-In the following example, we will use the https://login.live.com/ website as an example, and some most-used commands, to create an authentication scenario:
+In the following example, we will use the https://login.live.com/ website as an example, along with some commonly used commands, to create an authentication scenario:

 Commands/code:What the command/code does: